okonek/tidal-cli-client/README.md

 * Unit tests
 * Playback queue control

-## Important dependencies
+## Installation
 Installation sources:
+* Arch Linux:

+    * Install a package [tidal-cli-client-git](https://aur.archlinux.org/packages/tidal-cli-client-git/) from AUR.

+* Other distros:

     * It is prefered to install `tidal-cli-client` package from npm using command `sudo npm -g i tidal-cli-client@latest`.
 After installation you can run app from anywhere using command `tidal-cli`.

     * If you don't want to use npm installation you can clone this repo.
 Then you install other dependencies with `npm install` and run with `npm run app`.

     You must have MPV and W3M installed.
 On some systems you'll also need to check, if you have got w3m-img, because it is not always installed directly with w3m.

 ## Usage instructions
 When you open app for the first time you can see a form.
 Input username (first) and password (second) to the boxes and submit.
 Then it loads the main app.